-Under normal conditions, drain the gearbox every 500 hours of operation or every six months.
+Under normal conditions, drain the gearbox every 500 hours of operation or every six months and refill with approximately 20 ounces (0,6 L) of SAE 20-30 non-detergent oil.
 Change the oil more frequently if the pump if operated under severe conditions, continuously or installed in an environment with rapid temperature change.